COMPUTER Part 1 - Processor is the Priority. Intel vs. AMD and What the heck do I have?

 Sadly, this is an important area so you may have to spend some money.
 However, that's only if you have a really old computer, like more than 6 years old.
-Besides, spending the $400 for something prebuilt will save you hours of slow work down the line, so it'll actually cost you less (theoretically)
+Besides, spending the $600 for something prebuilt will save you hours of slow work down the line, so it'll actually cost you less (theoretically.)
+Having a capable computer is so unbelievably, endlessly applicable for basically anybody with a job in 2021 that it is worth the money much more than a drone.

-If you are concerned about a slow/old PC with 4K footage specifically, not to worry.
+If you plan to use an old PC and are concerned about slow 4K footage specifically, not to worry.
 I have some very valuable tricks to fix this issue in the PROXIES section.
 It sounds scary but is actually easy and will save you tons of time.

 So work with what you have available as far as Computer goes, BUT you will save yourself a lifetime of pain if you have something with these specifications: